w3f/research/docs/polkadot/networking/3-avail-valid.md

 The random assignment must be a deterministic but unpredictable assignment that every validator can calculate in the same way.
 For this purpose, we can use some entropy extracted from the chain at a position (height) determined by the current period, to seed a deterministic shuffle algorithm across the entire set of validators.
 The actual input seed must be pre-processed from the on-chain entropy, e.g. via HKDF, such that it is not re-used in any other security context.

-Example:

-Let's say we have 20 validators `[a, b, c, ..., t]` and 5 parachains.
+**Example**: Let's say we have 20 validators `[a, b, c, ..., t]` and 5 parachains.
 The co-ordinates of the validators could look like such `[a: (0, 0), b: (0, 1), c: (0, 2), d: (0, 3), e: (1, 0), ..., t: (4, 3)]`.
 The validator set of the first parachain would be `[a, b, c, d]`.
 The first validator ring would be `[a, e, i, m, q]`, the second `[b, f, j, n, r]`.

-A validator ring is mostly-connected as permitted by the physical topology.
-Nodes within this ring talk to each other periodically via short-term and low-cost QUIC connections.

-For a given parachain, the preliminary checkers are also mostly-connected, as permitted by the physical topology.
-Likewise the approval checkers are also mostly-connected.

-These connections represent the vast majority of traffic flow in our A&V networking protocol; to improve reliability and availability there are also other lines of communication as described below.
+We assume that all nodes can reach each other directly via the physical topology.
+(For an extension that relaxes this assumption, see [Sentry node proxies](#sentry-node-proxies)).
+In terms of actual communication, a validator will be expected to communicate with:

+- all other validators in their "ring"
+- all other validators in the same preliminary-check set; this is the same as the parachain validator set
+- all other validators in the same approval-checking set

+This communication is to be done via short-term [QUIC](https://quicwg.org/base-drafts/draft-ietf-quic-transport.html) connections.
+These have a low connection setup latency (0- or 1-RTT), and maintaining a connection also uses up no OS-level resources.
+So it is generally unproblematic to have a few hundred of them.
+This communication represents the majority of traffic flow in our A&V networking protocol.

 The protocol runs in several phases and stages.
 Every node acts both in the distributor and distributee role, but not every role is active in every stage.
 A summary follows: